JensKrumsieck/webex-alert/README.md

 python webex-alert
 ```
 The script will add a room if it does not exists and will add all organization members to the room.
 Meanwhile it will add admin rights to all users specified.

-Moderators need to have `Erweiterter Messaging-Dienst` enabled in Webex Admin Panel to be added via API.
-Otherwise they can be added manually.

 > [!NOTE]
 > For Testing you can get an *Admin Sandbox* here: https://developer.webex.com/admin/docs/developer-sandbox-guide